 To read more about DKIM click here.

-To set up SPF for Spektrix simply add the following statement to an existing SPF record:
+To set up SPF for Spektrix simply add the following statement to an existing SPF record for your chosen sending subdomain:

 include: eu.mailgun.org (for clients in the UK, Ireland and Canada)